inner-outer-space/de-zoomcamp-2024/1a-docker_sql/readme.md

 `-v` \<path to host folder\>:\<path to container folder\> maps a volume on host to the container.
 Postgres stores data among other things in the `/var/lib/postgresql/data` folder.
 Mounting a folder on the host to this folder in the container allow the postgres file system to be saved outside of the container so it isn't lost when the container is removed. <br>

 *note: I had to update permission in order to open this folder.
-The following works because it grants complete access for everyone but it's not a good practice.
+The following grants complete access to everyone, which is not good practice.

 ```bash
 sudo chmod -R 777 ny_taxi_postgres_data